dennissxz/data-science-handbook/33-dimensionality-reduction/21-multidimensional-scaling.md

 - Motivated by this, if the input matrix is dissimilarity (not necessarily Euclidean distance) matrix $\boldsymbol{D}$, we can run the above algorithm over $\boldsymbol{B} = - \frac{1}{2} \boldsymbol{C} \boldsymbol{D} \boldsymbol{C}$, where $\boldsymbol{B}$ approximates $\boldsymbol{G}$.

+### Tuning

+How to choose $k$?

+$k \le N-1$??, related to the rank of the distance matrix.

+### Goodness of Fit

+Scale stress to 1.

+Stress

+SStress

+Stress plot

+common practice: below 10%.
+May becomes higher if $k$ goes large.

+fitted vs recovered distance plot.

 ## Relation to PCA